 - Timing: Know the best time to send notifications and stick to it.
 Consider the time-zones of the users while deciding the optimal time.
 You don’t want to intrude in a US subscriber’s good night sleep just because you also targeting the users from China and India with the same campaign.

-If you can excel on these three fronts, you have a better chance to retain your exiting push subscribers.
+If you can excel on these three fronts, you can retain your exiting push subscribers better.
 One of the major keys is segmenting the subscribers based on these aspects and creating separate campaigns for each segment.
 In this way, you can be relevant, valuable, infrequent, and well-timed.